Turtlelord26/2048Bot/Readme.md

 Local search algorithms are defined in LocalSearch.fs.
 I have implemented 5 different forms of local search, each of which is invoked with a keyword argument when running the program.
-- randomLocalSearch: Selects a random lookahead state to determine its next move.
+- `randomLocalSearch`: Selects a random lookahead state to determine its next move.
-- maximalScoreLocalSearch: Selects the lookahead state with highest score.
+- `maximalScoreLocalSearch`: Selects the lookahead state with highest score.
 Breaks ties randomly.
-- maximalBlanksLocalSearch: Selects the lookahead state with the highest number of blank tiles.
+- `maximalBlanksLocalSearch`: Selects the lookahead state with the highest number of blank tiles.
 Breaks ties randomly.
-- maximalBlanksThenScoreLocalSearch: Selects the lookahead state with the highest number of blank tiles.
+- `maximalBlanksThenScoreLocalSearch`: Selects the lookahead state with the highest number of blank tiles.
 Breaks ties by score, then randomly.
-- maximalExpectedScoreLocalSearch: Selects the lookahead state with the highest expected score, averaging all possibilities that result from each of the four moves.
+- `maximalExpectedScoreLocalSearch`: Selects the lookahead state with the highest expected score, averaging all possibilities that result from each of the four moves.
 Breaks ties arbitrarily.

 I was surprised to find that methods 3 and 4 offer apparently no significant performance improvement over method 2.
 Method 5 does offer some improvement, but my program still has yet to win a game.
 Current high score is from method 5 at 16204.